 We stayed at the hotel Kaiserhof Wien for one night at the end of September and really enjoyed our stay!
 It’s not centrally located in the heart of Vienna, but that meant we were away from the hustle and bustle and that it was quiet at night.
 Vienna itself is a pretty compact city that’s surrounded by the circle tram track, so even if you stay outside the “inner circle”, you’re still within an easy walking distance to the center.
 The hotel was only a 10 minute walk away from downtown Vienna, which we walked each time, so it’s not a hard walk at all!
 It’s also a 5 minute walk away from the Karlsplatz train station and an even closer walk to the nearest tram stop.
 Just note that the tram doesn’t take you into the city center, but it circles the whole city.

-The hotel itself is from the 19th century so it’s very historic and it still has that elegant charm to it.
+The hotel itself is from the 19th century so it’s very historic and it still has that elegant charm.
 The hotel is updated but I love that they kept the 19th century feel to it.
 The staff was so amazing and friendly!
 They answered every question we had and even helped with recommendations.
 The hotel is still privately owned, so the personalized service really stood out to us.
 We stayed in a Superior room and it was so quaint and cozy and incredibly clean!
 Our favorite part about our stay was the breakfast!
 It was included in our stay and the breakfast spread was amazing.
 They offered so many different options and it was all so fresh.
 I love that they also offered complimentary champagne, so we made ourselves some mimosas to go with our breakfast.
 I highly recommend staying here in Vienna!

 What We Did